open-engineering-platform/.github/profile/README.md

 # Open Engineering Platform

-An open platform for engineering investigations, games, performances, and intelligent characters.
+An open platform for engineering investigations, games, performances, intelligent characters, and reusable engineering capabilities.

-The Open Engineering Platform (OEP) provides a common architectural foundation for building engineering systems.
+The Open Engineering Platform (OEP) provides a common architectural foundation for building engineering systems that share a common language while remaining independently evolvable.

-Rather than creating isolated applications, OEP provides:
+Rather than building isolated applications, OEP provides:

 * a shared Kernel
 * a shared Ontology
-* multiple specialized Operating Systems
+* specialized Operating Systems
 * reusable Capsules
-* domain-specific Applications
+* composable Applications

-This allows every project to share a common language while specializing in its own runtime behavior.
+* a common Product Model
+* federated Systems of Record

+Together these form a platform where engineering, investigations, storytelling, performances, and intelligent characters can evolve as a coherent ecosystem.

 ⸻

 Architecture

+The Open Engineering Platform consists of several complementary layers.
 ```
 Open Engineering Platform
+│
+├── Architecture Models
 │
 ├── Kernel
 │